kondrak/quake_bsp_viewer_vr/README.md

 This is a proof-of-concept Quake map viewer.
 It handles basic geometry and curved patch rendering but with no support for game-specific shaders, entities etc. It implement PVS and frustum culling so performance is optimal.
 At the moment only Quake III Arena maps are supported but an interface is provided for adding other BSP versions in the future.

-Check out the <code>no_vr</code> branch for code without any OculusVR dependencies if you're just interested in seeing the renderer at work without having to install additional SDKs.
+The <code>no_vr</code> branch contains code without any OculusVR dependencies if you're just interested in focusing solely on OpenGL renderer without extra dependencies.

 Youtube demo: